schilkp/Fets_and_Crosses/README.md

 ## Release & Schematic viewing
 See Github releases for all production files, schematics, etc...

-I included a Schematic pdf for archiving purposes, but that is probably to wrong way to learn about this project.
+I included a Schematic pdf for archiving purposes, but that is probably the wrong way to learn about this project.
 Because the different gates and sub-circuits are each used many times throughout the design, the pdf is almost 400 pages long.